-Free Drawing Mentally Constrained Drawing Experimenter draws "I drew something on this paper you see it?" r.
+Free Drawing Mentally Constrained Drawing Experimenter draws "I drew something on this pape you see it?" er.
 Do you know what it is?
-Can you see it.
-Drawing request Now it's your turn to draw some ething different from me.
+Can Drawing request Now it's your turn to draw something different from me.
 Child draws Drawing revealed (Constrained trial only) Now I'm going to show you what I drew!
 Outcome recall So you drew theand I drew the?
-2?
 Choice Question Last time on the [name of color] mat, when I held the paper like this, could you have drawn the [experimenters' shape]?"
 Explanation How could you do that/Why not?